Continue reading for our analysis...

-When we think of the kings of the sky in the animal kingdom, only a few names come to mind!
+When we think of the kings of the sky in the animal kingdom, only a few names come to mind.
 Huge birds like the bald eagle, California condor, and falcon are some of the largest and most formidable birds that we can imagine!
-As one video shows, eagles have a tight grip on the title for “masters of the sky,” and they don’t plan on letting it go anytime soon.
+As one video shows, the eagles have a tight grip on the title for “Masters of the Sky,” and they don’t plan on letting it go anytime soon.

 In a home video uploaded a few years ago, we get a chance to witness one of the craziest examples of wild animals and humans interacting.
 Who will win?
 Well, in this case, it’s probably the eagles.
 It all begins with a few brothers flying their RC airplane in South Australia on a perfectly clear day.
 The RC plane, a HobbyKing Phoenix 2000, is a glider that is suited for flight in thermal columns in the air.

-While the brothers were flying, they noticed something interesting; a bird was on the horizon and was coming in fast.
+While the brothers were flying the plane, they noticed something interesting: a bird was on the horizon and was coming in fast.
 As the video records, the bird gets closer and closer until it flies directly up to the glider, seemingly with the intention of attacking it!
-Although we can’t be sure the species, the location and appearance of the bird would indicate that the attacker is a wedge-tailed eagle.
+Although we can’t be sure of the species, the location and appearance of the bird would indicate that the attacker is a wedge-tailed eagle.

 If that is truly the case, the pilot may have to watch as his glider crashes down!
 Wedge-tailed eagles are the largest birds of prey across the entire continent of Australia and one of the largest species of eagle in the world.
 In fact, this species is larger than the famous bald eagles of North America by a bit and is easily recognized by the wedge-shaped tail that can be seen while it flies.

 To get an idea of how large this eagle is, we can look at the video.
-The glider has a wingspan of 2 meters or a little over 6 feet across.
+The glider has a wingspan of two meters or a little over six feet across.
 The eagle, depending on the angle, has a wingspan that is either identical to or slightly larger than that of the glider.
 This eagle’s wingspan is larger than the average man is tall!